tsuru/tsuru/docs/misc/dns-forwarders.rst

 Ps: If you have problems, it could be related with the date of your machine.
 We recommend you to install a ntpd service.

-Now just reload your DNS server, point it to your resolv.conf, and use Tsuru!
+Now just reload your DNS server, point it to your resolv.conf, and use tsuru!
 To test, just execute the command below, and see if all responses resolv to 192.168.123.131:

 .. highlight:: bash